-The second half of the 20th century saw the first tour by Queen Elizabeth II, attracting some of New Zealand’s largest parades.
+The second half of the 20th century saw the first visit by Queen Elizabeth II, which attracted some of New Zealand’s largest parades.

 Dressed for the Queen

 In 1953 Auckland City hired a display artist with a staff of five to dress Queen Street for the royal visit.
 The display included 23 holly garlands, 920 electric lights (representing holly berries), 65 flower boxes with 62,400 artificial flowers, and thousands of illuminated cut-out crowns.

 The 1953–54 tour by Queen Elizabeth II and Prince Philip was the first time a reigning monarch had visited New Zealand.
 Throngs of excited people lined city streets and country roads and railway lines, waving British flags and cheering the couple’s progress through the country.
 By the tour’s end it was estimated that two-thirds of New Zealanders had seen their Queen.
 Subsequent royal tours have attracted crowds but never reached the same fever pitch.

 After the All Black rugby team won every match on its 1924–25 northern hemisphere tour, the ‘Invincibles’ were given a victory parade through Wellington streets.
 Parades celebrating national or regional sporting success became more common.

 Parades before provincial rugby’s Ranfurly Shield challenges became a tradition.

 Mooloo parade not enough